Delicate and Tender Layer Cake – Smetannik (Торт “Сметанник”)

 8 oz heavy cream or Cool Whip

 Preheat the oven to 350 degrees Fahrenheit.
 Line a 9 inch round cake pan with parchment paper and spray the top and bottom with oil.
-(I do 2 baking pan at one time.)
-You will need to do this for every cake layer.
+(I do 2 baking pans at one time.)

 Using a standing mixer with a whisk attachment or a large bowl and a hand mixer, whisk the eggs and sugar until they are pale yellow and fluffy, about 5 minutes.